Do you wonder why people don’t seem to care about your content?

-This is interesting to them because they want to see if they recognize all the struggles.
-While they probably could guess many of them, their curiosity would spur them to find out what the rest of them are.
+This interests them because they want to see if they recognize all the struggles.
+While they probably could guess many of them, their curiosity would spur them to discover the rest.

-Notice that the word “struggles” was chosen instead of “things”.
-“Struggles” is more specific (to make sure the gap isn’t too large), and as a bonus, it even taps into the self-deprecating nature of most resident Brits.
+Notice that the word struggles was chosen instead of things.
+Struggles is more specific (to ensure the gap isn’t too large), and as a bonus, it even taps into the self-deprecating nature of most resident Brits.

 It’s one thing to recognize a headline that creates a curiosity gap, and it’s quite another to create one.